zhiyinl5633/01-gets-lab/README.md

 ## Practice on your own

-Want to try it out for yourself?
+Try it out for yourself!
 Create a new file in the root of this repository called `mimick.rb`.

 1. Define a new method `#me_too(name)` that will `puts` the string `NAME???
 That's my name too!!!`.
 Notice how we're shouting the name.
 2. After your method definition, `puts` a greeting that asks the user for their name.